Tamburasca/fronius2influx/README.md

 Request monitoring data from a Fronius PV inverter's Rest API, foreward and store it in an InfluxDB for visualization in Grafana.
 Current application collects the most fundamental Fronius inverter data serving for a basic setup.
-If your installation is any different or even more advanced, some extra work may be reqired, though.
+If your installation is any different or more advanced, some extra work may be reqired, though.

 Furthermore, weather forecasts, i.e. the "Surface short-wave (solar) radiation